Neglect

 - A child is left with someone for an abnormal length of time.

-- A child isn’t protected and even in danger due to a strange condition of a parent because of alcohol- or drug use.
+- A child isn’t protected and even in danger due to a abnormal condition of a parent because of alcohol- or drug use.
 Neglect regarding studies.

 - A child arrives repeatedly at school without necessary tools or clothing and suggestions to parents are unsuccessful.